Meet Our Team

 Her work and commentary have been featured in various outlets, including the New York Daily News, Times Union, City Limits, the New York Law Journal, and the Georgetown Journal of Poverty Law and Policy.
 She is an alumnus of Colby College, having earned her B.A. in Environmental Policy in 2013.

-Sam Hozian is an anti-disciplinary multimedia producer, raised in Chicago and currently based in Brooklyn with their partner and their cat (Shark Week).
-Sam joined the Law Center in March 2023 as a Communications Associate for the Housing Not Handcuffs New York campaign.
-Bringing their experience in high-volume social media management, marketing, and design, they aim to help shift the popular narrative surrounding homelessness to one of compassion and humanization.
-Sam has over six years’ experience professionally producing social media content for institutions and companies such as the University of Illinois, SiriusXM, and the Queer Identities Psychology Partnership (QuIPP).
-Effectively connecting other trans people with accessible, trans-led mental healthcare at QuiPP through content strategizing was a major factor in their decision to leave the world of sales and join the nonprofit sector.
+Sam Hozian (they/he) is an anti-disciplinary multimedia producer raised in Chicago and based in Brooklyn, New York.
+With their experience in high-volume social media management and multimedia production, they aim to help shift the popular narrative surrounding homelessness to one of compassion and humanization.
+Sam has over six years’ experience producing social media content for institutions and companies such as the University of Illinois, SiriusXM, and the Queer Identities Psychology Partnership (QuIPP).
+Their experience connecting other trans people with accessible, trans-led mental healthcare at QuiPP, combined with their personal experiences housing insecurity and poverty, informed their decision to leave the world of commercial marketing and join the justice sector.

-Sam received a public education growing up in Illinois, bounced around Oakton Community College, then transferred to the University of Illinois at Urbana-Champaign in 2017 to complete a self-designed B.A. in Music and Media Studies.
-With the goal of beginning a new life and finding community in New York, they pursued and completed an M.A. in Media Studies, as well a Graduate Certificate in Gender and Sexuality Studies, at The New School.
+Sam attended Oakton Community College in Chicago, IL, and then transferred to University of Illinois at Urbana-Champaign where they completed a B.A. in Music and Media Studies.
+In 2021, Sam completed their M.A. in Media Studies, as well as Graduate Certificate in Gender and Sexuality Studies, at The New School.

 Will Knight is a directly impacted Colombian-American immigrant, movement organizer, and litigator who has dedicated his career to advocating for the most vulnerable in our society.
 As a victim of cartel violence who lost his father to the carceral state, Will began his legal career in criminal prosecution through the Truman Young Fellowship, but he found his calling at the other table, as a public defender.